-For options 1 and 3, the cables will be a floating pull in from the CLV to the beach.
+For option 1, the cable installation will be by a floating pull in from the CLV to the beach.
 The CLV will set up on anchors at approximately KP 1.0 (-5 m LAT line).
 The burial tool will be over boarded and driven towards the duct end on the beach.
 The onshore winch will pull the cable towards the shore while on the CLV floatation devices will be attached to the cable and the cable will be paid out.
 During the float in the burial tool will be located on the beach and the cables will be pulled through the tool.